gigamonkey/BHSawesome2/_sources/Unit-3-Variables-and-assignment/topic-variables.rst

 Variables and Data Types
 ========================

+There are two types of variables in Java: **primitive variables** that hold primitive types and **object or reference variables** that hold a reference to an object of a class.
+A reference is a way to find the object (like a UPS tracking number helps you find your package).
 In this lesson, you will learn about variables and primitive data types.
+The primitive types on the Advanced Placement Computer Science A exam are:

 What is a Variable?
 -------------------